-10 Steps to success in the IB English oral commentary (updated September 2021)
+10 Steps to success in the IB Oral Commentary (updated September 2021)

-Know your works and by that I mean read (and, if possible, reread) your works.
-It is your interpretation of the texts which will be the crux of the oral and if you don`t know the texts then you will come unstuck in the five-minute teacher and student questions and answer session that follows your presentation.
+- Know your works!
+Above all read, and re-read your works.
+It is your interpretation of the texts which will be the crux of the oral.
+So if you don`t know the texts then you will come unstuck.
+Undoubtedly in the 5 min teacher/student Q&A session that follows your presentation!

-Dig deep and deconstruct.
+- Dig deep and deconstruct.
 Make sure to explore in depth a few choice moments in your extracts.
-You do not have unpick every choice the writer/author makes but make sure that you demonstrate your ability to analyse the use and the effects of specific stylistic features be they language based or visual.
-Why has the author of the text made the choice he or she has?
+You do not have to unpick every choice the writer/author makes but make sure that you demonstrate your ability to analyse the use and the effects of specific stylistic features be they language-based or visual. so you can think of this kind of question: Why has the author of the text made the choice he or she has?
 More importantly, how does it encourage you, the reader, to feel about the global issue?

-Pull out and Position.
+- Pull out and Position.
 Don’t forget to demonstrate your knowledge of the body of work as a whole.
-Make links to other parts of the novel, or other poems in the anthology, or, to additional photographs in the exhibition or other adverts in the campaign.
+So this means making links to other parts of the novel, or other poems in the anthology, or, additional photographs in the exhibition or other adverts in the campaign.

-Choose a structure that works for you.
+- Choose a structure that works for you.
 Comparative commentaries are difficult and not all texts “fit” smoothly together.
-Think carefully about how to approach the commentary – will you take it text by text or will you integrate your discussion based on the authors’ choices?
-Let the texts help you decide.
+This means you need to think carefully about how to approach the commentary – will you take it text by text or will you integrate your discussion based on the authors’ choices?
+Above all, let the texts help you decide.

-Use the 10 bullet points wisely.
-Try not to overwrite and if possible avoid full sentences.
-You may like to develop a kind of shorthand or you might like to learn your introduction to the texts and the authors by heart thereby saving precious bullet points for more analytical ideas.
+- Use the 10 bullet points wisely.
+Firstly, this means trying not to overwrite and if possible avoiding full sentences.
+Often, students find developing a shorthand works.
+Secondly, you might learn your introduction to the texts and the authors by heart thereby saving precious bullet points for more analytical ideas.

-Know the criteria and use it.
-It may seem boring but getting to know the criteria is key to hitting the criteria and thereby obtaining success.
+- Know the criteria and use them.
+Although it may seem boring getting to know the criteria is key to hitting the top marks and thereby obtaining success.

-Practise, practise, practise.
-Find a peer and practise together or record yourself.
-Make sure to time yourself and pay attention to timing.
+- Practise, practise, practise.
+Firstly, find a friend and practise together or record yourself.
+Secondly, make sure to time yourself and pay attention to timing as you rehearse.

 Be confident.
-Difficult I know, but try to enjoy it and be confident.
-This is your idea, your “work” as it were, so be proud of what you have achieved and be confident.
+Difficult I know, but in the exam try to enjoy it and be confident.
+Clearly, this is your idea, your “work”, so be proud of what you have achieved and be confident.

-Watch Teo talk about how to ace your IO
+Watch Teo talk about how to ace your IB Oral Commentary

 By Tao McCarthy

 Tao is a highly experienced English teacher, passionate about language and literature.
-She has been an IB Examiner for over fourteen years and she believes in the importance of critical thinking and creativity in education.
-She has worked in schools in the UK, Portugal and Greece both as a classroom teacher and a Head of Department.
-In her last role as Head, Tao was excited to be able to develop the English Curriculum combining best practises from British International and American educational systems to create an engaging pre-IB secondary English Language and Literature programme.
-Tao is committed to her students and is an expert at preparing them for the IB Diploma English exams.
+She has been an IB English Examiner for over fourteen years.
+Unquestionably, she believes in the importance of critical thinking and creativity in education.
+First, she worked in schools in the UK, then Portugal and Greece both as a classroom teacher and a Head of Department.
+Importantly, she created an engaging pre-IB secondary English Language and Literature programme.
+Above all, Tao is committed to her students.
+Also she is an expert at preparing them for the IB Diploma English exams and IB Oral Commentary.